 This is plenty.
 This is more than enough."

 - Geoffrey Hill, September Song

 With space becoming a premium for urban gardens and for gardeners who want to keep their gardens more manageable, compact plants are the perfect solution.
-One of my favorite things about this book are the amazon options for edible plants that work in small spaces.
-Incorporating edibles into little spaces in your garden allows you to maximize your gardens productivity and your return on investment.
+One of my favorite things about this book is the amazon options for edible plants that work in small spaces.
+Incorporating edibles into little areas in your garden allows you to maximize your garden's productivity and your return on investment.

 Today's Garden Chore

 Now is the time to get your order together for spring bulbs.